treasuryguild/treasury-apis/docs/github-project-api.md

 - The API uses a GitHub GraphQL client initialized with a token from the `GITHUB_TOKEN` environment variable.
 - The `api_key` header is validated against the value set in `SERVER_API_KEY`.
 - The project data is processed to map field values by name, making it easier to consume on the client side.
+- For more information about GitHub's REST API, see the [official documentation](https://docs.github.com/en/rest/using-the-rest-api/getting-started-with-the-rest-api?apiVersion=2022-11-28#http-method).

 Happy coding!